 This is particularly true for longer stays, where hosts often provide a discount.
 Properties are available worldwide in 191 countries, so you can find a stay almost anywhere, and properties include everything from houseboats to apartments to even private islands.

 Admittedly, my love for Airbnb has declined since I first wrote a review of my Airbnb experiences back in 2013.
 Back in 2012, when few people had used Airbnb (even among my fellow San Francisco based travelers), most of the apartments and rooms were actually run by the owners (and you met them!), there was an Airbnb concierge service, and prices were almost always much better than hotels.
 Back then it seemed most of the property owners (especially those renting rooms) were doing it to meet travelers rather than to make money (Couchsurfing was very popular at the time).

 For Property Owners: It is free to sign up and list a property on Airbnb, with fees applied per booking.
-If you sign up with this link, you’ll get up to a $100 credit towards your next trip.
+You can find out more here.

 There you have it, over 20 apartment booking websites!
 Find any new favorite places to book your next vacation rental?

 If you are looking for our personal favorites from this list, you can check out our best vacation rental websites article.
 And if you are looking to book an apartment or vacation rental in the UK or Ireland, we recommend checking out our more specific guide to booking holiday homes in the UK and Ireland.

 Have you used any of these alternatives to Airbnb or use other websites like Airbnb not on this list?
 If so, we’d love to hear about your experiences.
 As always, we appreciate your comments and always do our best to answer all your questions!